airbus-seclab/GEA1_break/README.md

 ## Compiling

-First install the `libm4ri` development package on your favorite Linux distribution and then type:
+First, install the `libm4ri` development package on your favorite Linux distribution and then type:

 ```bash